Hardhat-Enterprises/breaking-captcha/Teams_T2_2022/Cloud_Dev/pipeline-framework/readme.md

 The infrastructure is designed to be run on any machine, locally or remotely.
 This does not rely on dedicated databasing or S3 services, each of these is created in the root directory on the machine.
 For Example, if run on `GCP` virtual machine in the project directory there will be the local storage for `s3 buckets` as well as `sqlite database` items.

+## Resources

+In this project there are 3 main pieces of work

+- Machine learning pipeline
+- Testing and logging program for mlflow `/testing`
+- flask app which demonstrates an improved `text-captcha` model `/flask-app`

 # System Requirements

 ```
 unix
 python
 conda
+brew
 ```

 ## MlFlow (minion, sqlite)